-Despite Disney sacking director James Gunn following historic tweets which were unearthed online, they may still be using his script for the third and final film in the trilogy, according to The Hollywood Reporter.
+Despite Disney’s initial sacking of director James Gunn following historic tweets which were unearthed online, the studio is still using his script for the third and final film in the trilogy, according to his brother Sean Gunn.

-After the director was sacked, the Guardians of the Galaxy cast issued a joint statement supporting Gunn, with Chris Pratt adding he would “love to see him reinstated as director”.
+After Gunn was sacked in 2018, the Guardians of the Galaxy cast issued a joint statement supporting Gunn, with Chris Pratt adding he would “love to see him reinstated as director”.
 Meanwhile, actor Dave Bautista slammed Disney for the sacking.

 - Read More: ‘Guardians Of The Galaxy’ stars Chris Pratt and Zoe Saldana break silence over James Gunn sacking

 Is it the last film in a trilogy?

 Writing on Twitter, a fan asked director James Gunn: “please never stop making Guardians of the Galaxy movies.
 Keep it going as long as possible, please!
 I love these characters.”

 To which he replied: “Thanks – but Vol. 3 will end the trilogy.”
 See the exchange below.